Four essential outreach skills for putting a community engagement plan into action.

 - Making phone calls to community members for check-ins and reminders of important appointments

-Increase training for CHWs in simple and effective practices they can do during a brief home visit, such has first aid or brief screenings, such as for COVID-19 symptoms.
+Increase training for CHWs in simple and effective practices they can do during a brief home visit.
+They might learn how to do first aid or brief screenings, such as for COVID-19 symptoms.
 Online training platforms are a good solution for keeping your team up-to-date on outreach skills without gathering together in a room.
 Try a learning subscription from CHWTraining for year-round training or offer sessions on web meeting platforms like Zoom.

 No matter if your outreach program is happening during the pandemic or later, here are four essential outreach skills to share with your team that they can start using right away.